Education: B The Cure

-The Brem Foundation supports the only breast-fellowship in the country that includes community service.
+The Brem Foundation supports the only breast-imaging fellowship in the country with a required community service component.

-Brem Fellows participate in a physician-training program that incorporates deep commitment to the most cutting-edge
+Brem Fellows participate in a year-long physician training program that incorporates deep commitment to the most state-of-the-art

 techniques in breast cancer diagnosis with the highest standards of care and compassion